 22K gold, also known as 916 gold, consists of 91.6% of gold.

 18K gold, also known as 750 gold, consists of 75% of gold.

 14K gold, also known as 583 gold, consists of 58.3% of gold.

 Alloying gold with other metals produces different gold colours.
 Yellow gold, white gold and rose gold are the most common gold colours.

-- Rose gold: alloyed with copper, silver
+Yellow gold: Gold mixed with copper, silver and zinc.

 Plated, Filled and Solid Gold

-Although they might look the same, there are huge differences among gold-plated, gold-filled and solid gold jewellery:
+Although they might look the same, there are huge differences among gold-plated, gold-filled, and solid gold jewellery.